 The National Environmental Policy Act (NEPA) requires an evaluation of the environmental effects of federal actions, which include projects that involve federal funding or permits from federal agencies such as the US Army Corps of Engineers (USACE).
-This includes highways designed with federal funds, private developments that require USACE permits for stream or wetland impacts, and projects such as sewer or waterline extensions that involve federal funding or other federal actions such as permits.
+These projects include highways designed with federal funds, private developments that require USACE permits for stream or wetland impacts, and projects such as sewer or waterline extensions that involve federal funding or other federal actions such as permits.
 Several levels of NEPA analysis can occur depending on whether a project may significantly affect the environment.
 These levels include Categorical Exclusion (CE); Environmental Assessment (EA), Finding of No Significant Impact (FONSI); and Environmental Impact Statement (EIS).
-The NEPA process may take years to complete for more complex projects.
+For more complex projects, the NEPA process may take years to complete.

 Third Rock's professional staff has prepared and coordinated all levels of NEPA documentation, including EIS documents for complicated and controversial projects.
 Our specialists - engineers, biologists, ecologists, environmental scientists, economists, and technical writers - have extensive experience in preparing NEPA documents and the supporting baseline studies.
 We recognize that NEPA is an on-going process that begins in the early planning stages of a project, extends through initial and final design phases, and requires continuous reevaluation.
 Third Rock works directly with design engineers throughout the project development process to minimize project impacts and maintain up-to-date NEPA documentation.